wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

 = 4.3.8 =
+- Minor translation related update in the admin edit member interface.
 - Fixed an issue with the new PayPal buy now type button not rendering correctly with the item description.

 = 4.3.7 =